anardek/Multivariate_Sea_Storm_Model/README.md

 # A Multivariate Sea Storm Model

 Following the methods of Wahl et al. (2016), we develop a copula-based multivariate sea-storm model (MSSM) with functionality for gaussian, t-student, and vine copulas.
-The example MSSM model below is developed using wave hindcast and water-level data from the Virgina Coastal Reserve.
 This text is largely taken from the notebook provided in https://github.com/UNC-CECL/Barrier3D, the model for which the MSSM was originally developed.
 However, the MSSM can be used to generate synthetic storms for any tide-gauge and wave hindcast data.

 The MSSM model `multivariateSeaStorm.m` is written in Matlab in order to utilize the t-tide package, which allows for robust fitting of tidal constituents to water level time series, and therefore sadly cannot be run in this notebook.
 We provide a sample call below and describe its components herein.